SelwynLatog/rot-nn/README.md

 I got obsessed with it, it became a mini transformer

 ## v2
-a mini transformer.
-It learned embeddings, sinusoidal positional encoding, multi-head self-attention, and residual connections.
+a mini transformer that learned embeddings, sinusoidal positional encoding, multi-head self-attention, and residual connections.
 Essentially it went from a parrot to an artificial one year old toddler..somewhat.